 FGAS 2079 class 1 trained mobile service engineer travels to you to diagnose the fault and fix your car truck or tractor air conditioning system.
 Car Van Minibus Truck Tractor and Mobile Plant Cab Air Conditioning and Refrigeration.Telephone 01743 884888 www.autoelectrics.net

-Vehicle air conditioning systems work by absorption of heat from the cabin area providing cooling effect and transfer of heat to the exterior allowing travel in comfort.
+Comfort.
+Vehicle air conditioning systems work by absorption of heat from the cabin area providing cooling effect.

-An efficient vehicle air conditioning system reduces high temperatures in the passenger compartment by best cooling effect if the air vent system controls are set to recirculation mode and windows left closed allowing chilled air for a cooler driving climate and fresh, more comfortable, travel environment.
+best cooling effect if the air vent system controls are set to recirculation mode, and vehicle windows left closed allowing chilled air

 Air conditioning systems are used to reduce cabin or container temperature when people, livestock, or goods are transported.

-Air conditioning is a pressurised system.
-Refrigerant can be lost from the vehicle air conditioning system due to leaking or corroded pipework, seals, or components.
+Refrigerant can be lost from a faulty vehicle air conditioning system due to leaking or corroded pipework, seals, or components.

-The condenser can be a common point of failure due to its location at the front of the vehicle and possibility of impact damage.
+The air conditioning condenser heat exchanger can be a common point of failure due to its location at the front of the vehicle and possibility of impact damage.

 Refrigerant leakage from vehicle air conditioning evaporator is less common but can be difficult to detect and complex to repair because of location behind vehicle dashboard.

-Symptoms of air conditioning refrigerant loss from a vehicle climate control system may include:
+Air conditioning refrigerant loss symptoms from a vehicle climate control system may include:

 Hissing noise of gas escaping can indicate a refrigerant leak, though most leaks are less obvious.
 Refrigerant should be recovered from the system as soon as possible for environmental reasons.